 Where do ticks go in the winter?

 In the cold months and in winter, ticks hide on the ground under damp leaves and needles.
 Here ticks survive the winter by going dormant, falling into a state in which they don’t need much energy.
-The ground moisture protects them from drying out and under the leaf litter, and they are protected from extreme weather conditions and predators.
+The ground moisture protects them from drying out and under the leaf litter, they are protected from extreme weather conditions and predators.

 When the temperature rises above about 42 ° F (7 ° C) the ticks become active again and leave their winter hiding place.
 So even in winter when it has a few warm days, the ticks can wake up and be a threat to you or your pets.